 The Cape Cross seal colony is a sight to be seen in Namibia.
 Along with the rocky point, hundreds of thousands of fur seals flourish.
 We arrived in mid-November right when the seals give birth to pups.
 Bring nose plugs; the smell of thousands of seals is not a nice one.

 Step back in time at Kolmanskop

 The abandoned diamond-mining town of Kolmanskop was once a thriving place despite being in the middle of the Namib desert.
 In the early 1900s, a German railway worker found a diamond lying on the ground, and the rest is history.
 A town was quickly set up and grew in size.

 Now, a ghost town still stands in the dunes of the Namib Desert.
 In the 1980s, the DeBeer mining company decided to turn the former village into a museum.
 The only threat to the towns now is the encroaching dunes.
 Tours are running around here every day for people that want to learn about the area and take stunning photographs.

 The Skeleton Coast is an inhospitable land on the northwest coast of Namibia.
 You’ll need a four-wheel-drive vehicle to drive around here, and you will also have to know how to be self-sufficient should something go wrong.
 There aren’t many people up this way, and cell service won’t work.
 The coast is windy, cold, and often blanketed in dense fog, and there are many shipwrecks along the way.

 Gaze across the Kalahari

 The Kalahari desert holds more sand than any other desert on earth.
-Further more it’s deep red color from a high iron content makes for some the most incredible sunsets and sunrises on earth.
-That combined with a slew of wild game, including meerkats make it a must-see.
+Furthermore, it’s the deep red color from a high iron content that makes for some of the most incredible sunsets and sunrises on earth.
+That combined with a slew of wild game, including meerkats, make it a must-see.